Mummanajagadeesh/Mummanajagadeesh/README.md

 <p><strong>ImProVe</strong> – IMage PROcessing using VErilog: A collection of image processing algorithms implemented in Verilog, including geometric transformations, color space conversions, and other foundational operations.</p>

-<p><strong>NeVer</strong> – NEural NEtwork on VERilog: A hardware-implemented multi-layer perceptron (MLP) neural network in Verilog for character recognition using EMNIST and MNIST datasets.</p>
+<p><strong>NeVer</strong> – NEural NEtwork on VERilog: A hardware-implemented MLP in Verilog for character recognition on (E)MNIST, alongside a lightweight CNN for CIFAR-10 image classification</p>

 <br>